 Choose Where To Live

 If people are lucky enough to be able to pick which Australian city they will live in, there are a range of factors to consider.
 Firstly, the climate: Perth has the hottest summers in Australia (temperatures climb into the forties), whilst Darwin sees the most amount of rain (averaging 1715mm of rain a year).
+If you move to a place like Darwin, you would have to take into consideration, the ways the weather could affect your lifestyle as well as your house.
+Taking measures such as waterproofing roofs, setting up rainwater harvesting equipment, and setting up blinds among many others could ensure that you have an easier and more cost-efficient life.
+To protect balconies, porches, and patios, you could consider approaching companies such as True Value Outdoor Blinds for rain-protective solutions.

 As well as climate it is important to consider what is on offer in each of the different cities.
 Canberra has a reputation for being quiet with not much in the way of a ‘party’ scene.
 Canberra could be a good option for families and retirees.
-In contrast, Melbourne, Sydney and Perth are livelier, with access to great beaches.
-These cities are popular with young professionals and ‘gap year’ travellers.
+In contrast, Melbourne, Sydney, and Perth are livelier, with access to great beaches.
+These cities are popular with young professionals and ‘gap year’ travelers.

 When it comes to what type of house to live in, check out several display homes before making the final decision.
 Renting or buying a house is going to be one of the main expenses whilst living in Australia, so it is important not to rush into moving.